UC San Diego Researchers Debut Neuroscience Information Framework NIF 2.0 at “Neurosciences 2009”

 About NIF (Neuroscience Information Framework)

-U.S. scientists developed the NIF to help indentify, relate, and integrate information from the world-wide neuroscience community to meet the challenge of navigating oceans of data.
+U.S. scientists developed the NIF to help identify, relate, and integrate information from the world-wide neuroscience community to meet the challenge of navigating oceans of data.
 Martone, along with co-principal investigators Jeffrey Grethe, PhD, and Amarnath Gupta, PhD, lead this national collaboration that includes researchers at Yale University, the California Institute of Technology, George Mason University and Washington University, St. Louis.

 NIF is a neuroscience-centered web portal, providing simultaneous, deep web searches across multiple databases, web pages and literature, including those invisible to traditional search engines.
 Developed in a collaboration of neuroscientists and computer scientists, NIF utilizes open source web tools, advanced search technologies and neuroscience terminologies to provide a unique discovery environment.